ro-juja/probable-umbrella/README.md

 ## Why are we an awesome team?

-We are a multidisciplinary team capable of solving any given task thanks to our different perspectives.
+We are a multidisciplinary team (honestly, we have never met in person) capable of solving any given task thanks to our different perspectives (well, just perspectives from engineers and economists).
 Here is a sneak peek form us.
 - Victor, Economist and Social Scientist with experience on public policy
 - Alejandro Muñoz, Engineer in physics and Communicator of science, good at explaining and exploring ideas.
 - Juan Escalona, Mechanical and Electrical engineer with sales experience, customer driven and a Machine Learning enthusiast.